 1. Get down on your hands and knees with your palms flat on the floor, shoulder-width apart.
 Relax your core and make sure your spine is in a neutral position.
 Keep your head in line with your spine, your shoulders back and avoid locking your elbows

-2. Take a big deep breath in.
-As you breathe out, slowly push your glutes backwards towards your heels.
+2. Take a big deep breath.
+As you breathe out, slowly push your glutes backward towards your heels.
 Hold the stretch for 20-30 seconds.
 As you breathe in, bring your body up onto all fours again.
 Repeat 3 to 5 times.

 Kneeling Hip Stretch